Overview of Distributed Peer Review

 The purpose of this survey is to evaluate the effectiveness of review comments in providing constructive feedback on the strengths and weaknesses of proposals.
 Reviewers will be presented with a random selection of 10 reviews for proposals in their Proposal Set and asked to rate the quality of each comment.

-This survey will be available during Stage 2, outside the Reviewer Tool, via this <link>.
+This survey will be available during Stage 2, outside the Reviewer Tool.
+The link will be sent to reviewers during the Stage 2 process.
 Reviewers must use their ALMA credentials to access the survey.
 Participation is voluntary and open to all reviewers, regardless of whether they are currently participating or have already completed Stage 2.

 After the completion of Stage 2, the ranks of the individual reviewers are combined to create an overall ranked list of proposals.
-To mitigate the impact of potential outliers, the highest and lowest ranks for each proposal are removed.
+To mitigate the impact of outliers, the least favorable (numerically highest) rank is discarded.
 The remaining ranks are then averaged, and the resulting averages are normalized based on the number of proposals within each scientific category.
 Finally, the normalized average ranks for all proposals are sorted to produce the overall ranked list.

 Answers to frequently asked questions are available on the distributed peer review FAQ page.